Shuflduf/yanimator/README.md

 ### AnimationCel/OAM editing

 - [x] Adding/removing animation cells
-- [ ] Sort AnimationCels properly in sidepanel
+- [x] Sort AnimationCels properly in sidepanel
+- [x] Put buttons next to AnimationCels in a right click menu instead
 - [ ] Put AnimationCels used in selected animation at top of sidepanel
 - [ ] Better visual for what OAM is selected (outline probably)
 - [ ] Properly clamp Tile ID based on shape and size